 We have heard it a bunch of times and from different sources “movement is life”.
-Without movement we grow old faster, losing viral functions and become more susceptible to various illnesses.
+Without movement we grow old faster, lose viral functions and become more susceptible to various illnesses.
 I always say that if I can only make a pill out of movement, it would be the most effective medicine in the world, but unfortunately, there is no pill replacing our body’s moves.

 I found that many of my patients find it motivating to understand the reason why it is so beneficial to move.
 Below we discuss many benefits of movement.
 Because just like food, exercise is the medicine!

 First, movement has mental health benefits.
 Any exercise improves mood.
 During, and immediately after the exercise the brain releases endorphins.
-This creates a feeling or euphoric happiness.
+This creates a feeling of euphoric happiness.
 Exercise also stimulates the release of brain chemicals, neurotransmitters that regulate the mood: dopamine, norepinephrine and serotonin, and of course exercise reduces stress by regulating stress hormones such as adrenaline and cortisol.
 Have you tried to go for a long walk while feeling blue?
 If you did, you know how much better you feel once you get the blood flow going.

-Sleep is one of the five pillars in Functional Medicine.
+Sleep is one of the five pillars of Functional Medicine.
 Without proper sleep, our bodies can not repair and rejuvenate.
 Movement improves the quality of our sleep.
 Cardio exercise earlier in the day raises the body’s internal temperature which guides the body to decrease the temperature later in the day for better sleep.
 Also, the burst of energy created earlier in the day signals the body to rejuvenate and repair at night.

 Movement reduces the risk for chronic disease.
 As we like to say in Functional Medicine, our genes load the gun, but our lifestyle pulls the trigger.
 By adhering to good lifestyle habits, we can control if and how our genes are expressed.
 Movement is one of those factors.
 Exercise reduces inflammation, the main cause of chronic illness.
-Exercise stimulates sweating, one of major detoxification pathways and getting rid of toxins that always contribute to aging and development of chronic disease.
-Exercise improves sugar metabolism, and in turn prevents diabetes and cardiovascular disease.
+Exercise stimulates sweating, one of the major detoxification pathways and getting rid of toxins that always contribute to aging and the development of chronic disease.
+Exercise improves sugar metabolism, and in turn, prevents diabetes and cardiovascular disease.

 Another benefit of exercise is that it stimulates brain activity.
 We used to think that brain cells do not regenerate.
 However, now we know that during exercise brain releases BDNF (brain deprived neurotropic factor) which stimulates neurons regeneration and growth.
 Movement increases the size of the hypothalamus, the part of the brain responsible for learning and memory.
 And increased hearth rate promotes blood flow to the brain, therefore delivering more oxygen and nutrients.